 Agra Fort sits about 2.5 kilometers (1.5 miles) west of the Taj Mahal, alongside the Yamuna River.

 Agra Fort was constructed in its current form by Akbar, the third Mughal emperor of India, in the 16th century.
 However, its existence can be traced as far back as the 11th century in historical documents.
 When Emperor Akbar decided to strategically establish a new capital in Agra in 1558, the fort had already gone through many occupations and wars.
 At the time, it was a brick fort known as Badalgarh, which originally belonged to Rajput kings.

 It's said that Emperor Akbar was inspired by Gwalior Fort, in Madhya Pradesh, and aspects of it were incorporated into Agra Fort.
-Shah Jahan later modeled the Red Fort in Delhi on Agra Fort, when he relocated his capital there in 1638.
+Shah Jahan later modeled the Red Fort in Delhi on Agra Fort, when he stated making his new capital there in 1638.

 Despite the move to Delhi, Shah Jahan continued to spend time at Agra Fort.
 He even died in the fort, after power-hungry Aurangzeb imprisoned him there and took over the throne.

 Agra Fort declined, along with the Mughal dynasty, after Aurangzeb passed away in 1707.
 The Marathas wanted to free India from the Mughals, and it wasn't long before they invaded the fort and seized it.
 Various parties continued to fight over the fort for the next hundred or so years, until the British took control of it in 1803.